thisisarchimedes/Groot/RulesLogic.md

 When Uniswap is at the edge of the tick range we need to readjust the range
 - **Logic**: Our liquidity is X% above the lower tick or Y% below the upper tick
 - **Parameters**:
-    - % threshold above lower tick
+    - _Readjustment lower trigger_: % threshold above lower tick, below that we trigger readjustment
-    - % threshold below upper tick
+    - _Readjustment upper trigger_: % threshold below upper tick, above that we trigger readjustment
-    - _lower tick range_: when readjusting liquidity, we want to be at least this much above the lower tick.
+    - _Lower tick target_: when readjusting liquidity, we want to be at least this much above the lower tick.
 A percentage of current price.
 For example: if price is 100 and _lower tick range_ is 10%, we set lower tick to 90.
-    - _upper tick range_: similar to above
+    - _Upper tick target_: similar to above
 - **If TRUE**: Readjust ticks base on _lower tick range_, _upper tick range_ and current price point